Refer to the video below to help with installing your Universal Tracking and Conversion Pixels:

 </script>

-You’ll need to insert this code in thesection of every page for your site or app.
-We recommend placing it as high up in thesection as possible.
-You’ll want Keynes Digital to load first so that you can track any clicks or interactions with any plugins you may have.
+Insert this code as high up as possible (or in the header) of every page for your site or app.
+Keynes Digital should load first so you can track any clicks or interactions with plugins you may have.

 Webpages load from top to bottom, and if a person leaves a page before it has finished loading, you run the chance of the tracking code not running.
-If the tracking code doesn’t run, Keynes Digital won’t know that a person ever visited the page.
+If the tracking code does not run, Keynes Digital cannot see that a person has ever visited the page.
 This can cause some discrepancies in your data, and placing the tracking snippet at the top of the page is the best way to avoid those discrepancies.

 Step 2 – Insert the Tracking Code

-We’ve copied our JavaScript tracking code and now we need to edit our website’s source code.
-To start, we’ll first locate the tag at the top, then make some space and paste in the tracking code.
+Now that the JavaScript tracking code is copied, next is editing our website’s source code.
+First, locate the tag at the top, then make some space and paste the tracking code.
 That’s all there is to it!
 After it is live on your server, Keynes Digital will automatically start tracking users.

 Step 3 –Copy the Image Conversion Code to Your Clipboard

-Step 4 – Dynamic Parameters (Required for return based goal)
+Step 4 – Dynamic Parameters (Required for a return-based goal)

 Keynes Digital conversion tracking tags support up to 10 parameters that can be passed, as well as a revenue value and an order ID.